Mutiny on the Windbreaker: Plot

 Bob manages to escape the walk-in using a can of canned meat to break open an air vent and make the hole big enough for him to fit through.
-Bob eventually finds Louise who is busy experimenting with her new Wolverine-style long nails, and asks her to help distract the captain so Bob can get the oysters away from the buffet.
-Bob arrives at the buffet too late, and the passengers attending insist on eating the oysters, unaware that they're spoiled, and thinks that Bob wants the oysters for himself.
+He eventually finds Louise who is busy experimenting with her new Wolverine-style long nails, and asks her to help distract the captain so that he can get the oysters away from the buffet.
+Bob arrives at the buffet too late, and the passengers attending insist on eating the oysters, unaware that they are spoiled, and think that Bob wants the oysters for himself.
 Louise executes the distraction plan, but accidentally leads everyone to Bob in the process.
-Bob tries to host a mutiny against the captain, but doesn't get support from the crew until a seaman on the ship reports that people attending the buffet are suffering food-poisoning because of the rotten oysters that the captain forced Duval to serve at the buffet.
-Captain Flarty tries to put Bob on a dinghy as a punishment for trying to get rid of the oysters, but Duval and the rest of the crew turn against the captain, having had enough of cleaning up the captain's messes.
+Bob tries to lead a mutiny against the captain, but does not get support from the crew until a seaman on the ship reports that people attending the buffet are suffering from food poisoning because of the rotten oysters that the captain forced Duval to serve at the buffet.
+Captain Flarty tries to put Bob on a dinghy as a punishment, but Duval and the rest of the crew turn against the captain, having had enough of cleaning up the captain's messes.

-Bob and the rest of the family return home, and much to Bob's disappointment, the outside of the restaurant is covered in squished, splattered, and crushed meat from a Grade A beef delivery he was expecting prior to reluctantly joining the captain on his voyage, and due to his experience on the ship Bob is not in the mood to deal with it at all.
+Bob and the rest of the family return home, and much to Bob's disappointment, the outside of the restaurant is covered in squished, splattered, and crushed meat from a Grade A beef delivery he was expecting prior to reluctantly joining the captain on his voyage, and due to his experience on the ship Bob is not in the mood to deal with it.